2021 Tampa Bay Buccaneers season: Week 4: at New England Patriots

 Tampa Bay faced New England on Sunday Night Football in a game dubbed "The Return" by NBC Sports.
 The game marked Tom Brady's first game at Gillette Stadium since leaving the Patriots as a free agent after the 2019 season.
 Brady passed Drew Brees as the league's all-time career passing yardage leader, and Tampa Bay pulled off a come-from-behind victory to improve to 3–1 on the season.
 On a rainy night, Brady was warmly welcomed by the Patriots fanbase, but quickly their attention turned to rookie quarterback Mac Jones.
-Jones would throw for 275 yards and two touchdown passes, and nearly led the Patriots to an upset victory.
+Jones threw for 275 yards and two touchdown passes, and nearly led the Patriots to an upset victory.
 In a back and forth game, turnovers, the lack of a rushing attack, and ultimately a missed field goal, cost New England a chance to win.

 The Buccaneers offense was average in the first half, outgaining the Patriots 227 yards to 129, but managed only six points.
 With Rob Gronkowski inactive due to a rib injury suffered the previous week, Tampa Bay struggled in the red zone.
 Ryan Succop gave Tampa Bay an early 3–0 lead, but missed another field goal attempt to start the second quarter.
 Jones then led the Patriots on a 11-play, 74-yard drive for the game's first touchdown.
-After trading punts, Brady drove the Buccaneers to the New England 26 yard line just before halftime.
+After trading punts, Brady drove the Buccaneers to the New England 26-yard line just before halftime.
 Dropped passes due to the wet conditions stalled the drive.
 Succop kicked a 44-yard field goal with 18 seconds left to make the score 7–6 at halftime.

 Tampa Bay received the second half kickoff, but went three-and-out.
-The Patriots took over near midfield, but three plays into the drive, J. J. Taylor fumbled at the Tampa Bay 28 yard line, and it was recovered by the Buccaneers.
+The Patriots took over near midfield, but three plays into the drive, J. J. Taylor fumbled at the Tampa Bay 28-yard line, and it was recovered by the Buccaneers.
 Though they failed to score any points, they were able to punt and pin New England deep in their own territory.
 On the ensuring drive, with excellent field position, Tampa Bay took the lead with a 8-yard touchdown run by Ronald Jones.